Learn more about our team

 Dr Deniz Kuzulugil

 Dr Deniz Kuzulugil is an endocrinologist whose main areas of interest include diabetes, pituitary and adrenal disorders.
 She was in the inaugural year and completed her medical degree at Western Sydney University in 2011 and became a Fellow of the Royal Australasian College of Physicians in Endocrinology in 2019 after completing her training at The Canberra Hospital and John Hunter Hospital in Newcastle.
 She has presented her research at national and international meetings including the American Diabetes Association Scientific Meeting in 2019.
 Dr Kuzulugil is fluent in Turkish.

 Angela is a Registered Nurse – Credentialled Diabetes Educator.
 She completed her Bachelor of Nursing at the University of Western Sydney in 1998 and has spent many years nursing in both public and private hospitals throughout the Newcastle area.
 After completing post graduate studies in diabetes, Angela now focuses on helping people with diabetes self-manage their condition effectively and prevent complications.

 Angela has an in-depth knowledge of all aspects of diabetes and provides education to people with type 1, type 2 and gestational diabetes.
 She works closely with our team of Endocrinologists and provides an accepting, confidential and supportive space in which patients can work towards better managing their diabetes.
-She accepts referrals from GP’s for patients to see her privately for all aspects of diabetes education including insulin commencement.
 Angela is credentialled with the Australian Diabetes Educators Association and AHPRA.